korchard/movie-sagas/README.md

 2. Clicking on a movie will route you to another page which includes the details about the movie.
 3. There is a Movie Form page that allows the user to add a movie to the database, which will then be displayed on the movie list page.
 4. A user may edit the title or description of a current movie.
+5. A user may also search movies by title on the search page.

 ## Built With